 - Medical Benefits – special hospital visitation rights, ability to make medical decisions for your spouse

 This is not an exhaustive list.
 The benefits available can differ depending on which state you live in.
-If you have questions regarding gay marriage, or any other LGBT planning needs, please contact the Schomer Law Group either online or by calling us at (301) 337-7696.
+If you have questions regarding gay marriage, or any other LGBTQ planning needs, please contact the Schomer Law Group either online or by calling us at (301) 337-7696.

 Latest posts by Scott Schomer, Estate Planning Attorney (see all)